If you've ever wondered how long you'll live, this 10-second trick might give you some insight.

 The possible link between the balance test and mortality was discovered during a recent study that focused on middle-aged and older individuals.

-The research, published Tuesday in the British Journal of Sports Medicine, found that people who failed the 10-second balance test were nearly twice as likely to die in the next 10 years, NBC News reported.
+The research, published this week in the British Journal of Sports Medicine, found that people who failed the 10-second balance test were nearly twice as likely to die in the next 10 years, NBC News reported.